Below is a list of our Manuscript holdings. Where available, links to further information and detailed inventories are

 Catalogue: Forrest Reid and Stephen Gilbert exhibition - 2008

-Small collection of articles and talks written by Professor Edward Rodney Richey Green (1920-1981).
+A small collection of articles, talks and papers written by economic historian Professor Edward Rodney Richey Green (1920-1981).
 Green was a senior lecturer in History at Manchester University from 1954-1970 and he held the post of Director of the Institute of Irish Studies at Queen's University Belfast from 1970-1981.
 Also included are papers delivered at a series of public lectures (Ulstermen in American Business) organised by the Ulster-Scot Historical Foundation.

 Substantial collection of personal and official papers of Sir Robert Hart (1835-1911), Inspector General of the Imperial Customs, Peking, 1863-1908.
 The collection contains a range of interesting and insightful material relating to Hart’s official duties and experiences in Peking during his long career in charge of the Chinese Customs Service.
 Significant in this regard is the long series of 77 personal journals which Hart kept during this time.
 The collection also contains a significant series of correspondence amounting to some 7000 letters dating from 1899 to 1911.
 Digital Special Collections & Archives provides online access to a selection of images from the Hart Collection.

 Collection of holograph manuscripts of the composer and conductor, Sir Hamilton Harty (1879-1941) featuring full and part scores to a range of orchestral and choral pieces composed or arranged by Harty, c 1900-1939.
 Included in the collection are arrangements of Handel and Berlioz, whose performances of which Harty was most noted, and autograph manuscripts of approx. 48 original works including ‘Symphony in D (Irish)’ (1915), ‘The Children of Lir’ (c 1939), ‘In Ireland, A Fantasy for flute, harp and small orchestra’ and ‘Quartet in F for 2 violins, viola and ‘cello’ for which he won the Feis Ceoil prize in 1900.
 The collection also contains an incomplete autobiographical memoir, letters, telegrams, photographs and various typescript copies of lectures and articles by Harty on Berlioz and piano accompaniment, c 1926-c 1936.
 The collection also includes a set of 5 scrapbooks containing cuttings from newspapers and periodicals, letters, photographs, autographs etc by or relating to Harty, compiled by his sisters-in-law, Olive and Nell Baguley.